human-guide/book/manuscript/001-welcome-to-life.md

 We shall also give you all the knowledge and tools you need in life to be "successful", however you define "success" for yourself and your life.

-Some outcomes of practising the exercises in this book may include:
+Some results of practising the exercises in this book may include:

 * **Peace & happiness** - Increased levels of happiness, peace, love and joy in your life
 * **Self-learning** - Learning a great deal about yourself that you may not have been aware of before, and as a result, growing as a person in leaps and bounds